What are the different types of usability testing methods?

 • You need to be wary of asking leading questions, which could skew your results

-• Time intensive and planning heavy, this form of testing tends to be expensive
+• Time-intensive and planning-heavy, this form of testing tends to be expensive

 Unmoderated usability testing

-A great benefit of unmoderated testing is that the user can perform their tasks at any time of their choosing, freeing up your time to focus on other projects as your research project effectively runs in the background.
+A great benefit of unmoderated testing is that the user can perform their tasks at any time of their choosing, freeing up their time to focus on other projects as your research project effectively runs in the background.

 Because you don't have the opportunity to interact with your user, you'll need to be crystal clear in your instructions so that the script, scenarios, and tasks feel logical without any further clarification.